Teachers Are Stressed, And That Should Stress Us All

 He says teachers feel frazzled for many reasons, including high-stakes testing and the fact that many students are themselves coming to school stressed.
 As for the fixes, Greenberg recommends a few.

 New teachers who receive steady mentoring are less likely to quit.
 Workplace wellness programs can also help.
-But both require school-wide, even district-wide buy-in.
+But both require schoolwide, even districtwide buy-in.
 If that's not realistic, Greenberg suggests a fix that is well within every teacher's control, one that just might surprise you ...

 Mindfulness